jnthorp/jnthorp.github.io/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Lecturer in the Discipline of Psychology
+role: Directory of Undergraduate Studies; Lecturer

 # Organizations/Affiliations to show in About widget
 organizations: